priestc/giotto/docs/tutorial.rst

 It will also create a series of "concrete controller files", which will act as a gateway between your application and the outside world.
-The concrete controller files will be called ``giotto-http`` and ``giotto-cmd``
+The concrete controller files will be called ``giotto-http`` and ``giotto-cmd`` This utility will also add a ``config.py`` file, which will be where you add your database information (and other things).

 If you only want to interact with you application through the command line, then you could leave off the ``--http`` flag when calling ``giotto_project`` (and vice versa).